 It's a tasty topper for tropical drinks and delicious addition to fruit salad, but is pineapple safe for dogs?
 If you've been hesitant to feed your pup bites of this yummy fruit, you may actually have nothing to fear.
 Fresh pineapple can make for a nutritious dog treat, as long as it's given in moderation.

 Can Dogs Eat Pineapple?

 Raw pineapple can be a healthy treat for your pup when given in small quantities.
-However, the canned version is sometimes packed in syrup with added sugars and preservatives, which could be harmful to your pet.
-Dried pineapple also shouldn't be given to a dog, as the dehydration process increases its calories and sugar content.
+However, canned and dried pineapple sometimes contain added sugars and provide extra calories your dog doesn’t need.

 Is Pineapple Safe for Dogs?

 As nutritious as pineapple can be for dogs, it also has some drawbacks.
 While the high fiber content can be beneficial in small quantities, too much of it can cause digestive issues, including diarrhea and constipation.
 For dogs with sensitive stomachs, even a small amount of pineapple might lead to tummy trouble.